 Honor & Dignity

 When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?
 You have made them a little lower than the angels and crowned them with glory and honor.Psalm 8:3-5

 Honor over shame, every day of the week.
 We believe that each person has innate dignity and is filled with divine light.
 We seek to love our neighbors by noticing and respecting the light in them while also allowing others to see the light in us.
 Because we each have this light, we know truth, goodness, and beauty may be found in any book, culture, or person, whether it be an ancient liturgy, a child, a tribal story, an old poet, or a modern-day musician.
 Seek to understand.
 Invite rather than impose.

-We believe the classical liberating arts are a space of common ground and dignity for every human soul and no one group or culture owns it.
-Our community is made up of people from many nations, cultures, religious traditions, backgrounds, and lifestyles.
+We deeply value an inclusive and ecumenical atmosphere.
+All are welcome.
+Our community comprises people from many nations, cultures, religious traditions, backgrounds, and lifestyles.
+We believe the classical liberating arts are a space of common ground and dignity for every human soul, and no one group or culture owns it.
+We enjoy learning from literature, art, and ideas across the globe and among many nations, groups, and people.

 “The person who loves their dream of community will destroy community, but the person who loves those around them will create community.” ― Dietrich Bonhoeffer

 Hospitality is the act of loving and giving healing space to our neighbors, all of our neighbors, including ourselves.
 Hospitality is an embodiment of the belief that each person has innate dignity and is worthy of honor.